-I have a training in Sensorimotor Psychotherapy, a body-centred approach, having completed the Sensorimotor Psychotherapy Institute's Trauma Training and their Attachment and Developmental Training.
-I am currently working to achieve Certfied Practitioner Status.
+I am a Certified Practitioner in Sensorimotor Psychotherapy, a body-centred approach, having completed the Sensorimotor Psychotherapy Institute's Trauma Training, their Attachment and Developmental Training, and their Certification Training.

 I was a qualified practitioner in EMDR (Eye Movement Desensitisation and Reprocessing), having completed all three levels of EMDR training, and the EMDR Association's Certification Programme.
 I still practice EMDR, but it is now just one of the tools I use in my therapeutic approach.

 I've also completed a Mindfulness training.

 From 2011 to 2014, I worked at the Neurology Department of the Royal Hallamshire Hospital Sheffield, working with non-epileptic seizures, dissociation and other medically unexplained symptoms (e.g. chronic fatigue, fibromyalgia, IBS) .
 I work from my home near the Sheffield Universities and Hospitals, just off the Ecclesall Road.

 I do both short-term (5-13 sessions) and longer term (13+) work.